Samantha-K-Sinnerine/CS-211/README.md

 INTEGRATION (USING FUNCTION POINTERS)

-The problem is to write a function “integrate” with prototype FUNC, which represents functions of one variable that take a double as input and return a double.
+The problem is to write a function “integrate”.
+Using typedef, we declare a variable FUNC to represent a pointer to a function that takes a double as input and return a double.
 When it is passed a function f and bounds a and b, the call "integrate(f, a,b)" will return the value of the definite integral of f evaluated between a and b.
 Test this with line, square, and cube- using a main function.

 How does integrate work?
 Inside a loop we sum up the area of rectangles with a small base (say .0001) and height f(x) for each x between a and b in increments of .0001.
 When the loop terminates, we return the value of the sum.
 The purpose if this assignment is to see (and implement) a very simple application of function pointers.